 As you can see, the new tagging system is very much a work in progress, but by using nested tags, I can add an extra level of organization.
 For instance, this is what my Laura Teagan tagging system looks like.

 I feel like tags are like way to almost map my ever forgetful mind.
 Tags allow me to make connections that probably aren’t even there.
 As I’m on a quest to become as paperless as possible, tags are becoming more and more important to my process.
-It’s much easier to tag things and throw everything into one notebook than it is to spend time deciding what notebook a note fits best in.
+It’s much easier to tag things and canadian pharmacy no prescription throw everything into one notebook than it is to spend time deciding what notebook a note fits best in.
 Why pick one when you can pick multiples?Curious about organizing Evernote with tags instead of notebooks?
 Click To Tweet

 Eventually, my goal is to get to the point where I only need two or three notebooks, one for notes that need a tag added to them, one for notes that have been tagged and processed, and then maybe a few for miscellaneous things.